jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/VirtualAnatomy/ExplorerLevel/FirstSteps.md

 ### Materials

-This folder should be renamed to `Assets` instead of `Materials`, but it is what it is.
+This folder should ideally be renamed to `Assets` instead of `Materials`, but for now, it remains as is.

-In short, you can find here all of the meshes, textures, materials, and HDRIs that are used in the levels.
+In short, this folder contains all the meshes, textures, materials, and HDRIs used in the levels.

+### Materials/Body-Merged-Full

+This subfolder contains all the merged body parts such as the heart, bones, and lungs.
+Additionally, you will also find the `Animations` folder here, which, as the name suggests, contains all the animations.

+### Materials/Body-No-Materials

+This subfolder contains individual meshes used for selecting specific parts of the body.

 > **NOTE**: When you change an asset here, it will not be updated inside the View Port and World Explorer.